-NDSCS Police must create, maintain and make available a daily crime log.
-Log entries must include all crimes reported to the NDSCS Police, not just Clery crimes.
-The crime log for the most recent 60-day period is open to public inspection, upon request, during normal business hours at the NDSCS Police Department, located in the Hektner Student Center.
-Any portion of the log that is older than 60 days must be made available within two business days of request for public inspection.
+NDSCS Police makes the Daily Crime and Fire Log for the most recent 60-day period open to public inspection at the NDSCS Police Department located on the Wahpeton campus, 800 6th Street North, Wahpeton, ND 58076, Hektner Student Center, Room 154.
+Any portion of these crime and fire logs that are older than 60 days are made available for public inspection within two business days of a request.